fishjam-dev/fishjam-docs/docs/benchmarks.md

 #### Low-Latency HLS

-In Low-Latency HLS, for playlist requests issued with query parameters `_HLS_msn` and `_HLS_part`, the server intentionally delays the response until the specifically requested partial segment becomes available.
+In Low-Latency HLS, the server intentionally delays the response until the specifically requested partial segment becomes available.
 This makes the "Playlist request latency (mean)" metric meaningless, and it is thus omitted from the following table.

 | Client connections | Incoming throughput (mean) | Outgoing throughput (mean) | Outgoing throughput (peak) | Memory used (peak) | CPU utilisation (peak) | Partial segment request latency (mean) |